Scandit/data-capture-documentation/docs/sdks/ios/label-capture/get-started.md

 ## Prerequisites

-Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
+Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you have added the necessary dependencies.
 If you have not done that yet, check out this [guide](/sdks/ios/add-sdk.md).

 :::tip
 You can retrieve your Scandit Data Capture SDK license key by signing in to your account [Dashboard](https://ssl.scandit.com/dashboard/sign-in).